IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

           interval: 30m0s
     ```

-14. Install the IBM Certificate Manager operator in the OpenShift cluster.
+14. Install the IBM Certificate Manager operator in the Red Hat OpenShift cluster.

     ```
     oc apply -f catalogCertManager.yaml
     ```

-    The above command should return a message stating the **ibm-cert-manager-catalog** was created.
+    The preceding command returns a message that states the **ibm-cert-manager-catalog** was created.

 15. In the OpenShift web console, click **Operators** and select **OperatorHub**.